Loading...

 const data = {nodes: [{ id: 'node-1', style: { x: 50, y: 50 } },{ id: 'node-2', style: { x: 150, y: 50 } },],edges: [{ source: 'node-1', target: 'node-2' }],};

-Create an instance of the Graph, pass in a configuration object that includes the container and data, and then call the render
+Create an instance of the Graph, pass in a configuration object that includes the container and data, and then call the render method to draw the Graph:

 import { Graph } from '@antv/g6';const graph = new Graph({container: 'container',data: {nodes: [{ id: 'node-1', style: { x: 50, y: 50 } },{ id: 'node-2', style: { x: 150, y: 50 } },],edges: [{ source: 'node-1', target: 'node-2' }],},});graph.render();